Last Updated on February 10, 2021 by Tanmay Sarkar

 If the batteries are low then you have to pour distilled water otherwise they can get damaged.

 Another thing that you have to check is that any electrical appliances that run on 120 volts are off.

 4. Do I need a surge protector for my RV?

-Yes, surge protectors are important for RVs as they protect it from an electrical surge that can be sent via a power pedestal.
-This electrical surge can be from a lightning strike, malfunctioned power pedestal or even electrical lines sending a surge of electricity.
+Yes, surge protectors are important for RVs as they protect them from an electrical surge that can be sent via a power pedestal.
+This electrical surge can be from a lightning strike, malfunctioned power pedestal, or even electrical lines sending a surge of electricity.

 Imagine there is a sudden low voltage supplied to the RV and the appliances running on it can get damaged.